 Greater Farallones National Marine Sanctuary (GFNMS) accepts permits for Research, Education, Salvage/Recovery Operations and Management purposes.

-Proposed Changes in GFNMS and Cordell Bank National Marine Sanctuary (CBNMS) Regulations for Certain U.S. Coast Guard Discharges
+NOAA Finalizes Rulemaking for Changes in GFNMS and Cordell Bank National Marine Sanctuary (CBNMS) Regulations to Allow Certain U.S. Coast Guard Discharges

-The public comment period closed on Jan 16, 2018 on a proposed rule and an associated draft environmental assessment that considers allowing the U.S. Coast Guard (USCG) to carry out otherwise prohibited vessel sewage, graywater and training-related discharges, seaward of approximately 3 nautical miles from shore, within the areas added to Greater Farallones and Cordell Bank national marine sanctuaries' boundaries when they expanded in 2015.
-NOAA is proposing exceptions to the discharge prohibitions in order to address USCG concerns that the expansion of GFNMS and CBNMS, with the resulting larger sizes of the sanctuaries and extension of the discharge prohibitions to the expanded portions of the sanctuaries, would make it difficult for the USCG to both fulfill its missions and comply with the discharge prohibitions in the expansion areas.
-Read the Superintendents' statement and the Section 106 Review on this proposed action.
+NOAA has finalized a rule and an associated final environmental assessment that allows the U.S. Coast Guard (USCG) to carry out otherwise prohibited vessel sewage, graywater and training-related discharges, seaward of approximately 3 nautical miles from shore, within the areas added to Greater Farallones and Cordell Bank national marine sanctuaries' boundaries when they expanded in 2015.
+NOAA is allowing these exceptions to the discharge prohibitions in order to address USCG concerns that the expansion of GFNMS and CBNMS, with the resulting larger sizes of the sanctuaries and extension of the discharge prohibitions to the expanded portions of the sanctuaries, made it difficult for the USCG to both fulfill its missions and comply with the discharge prohibitions in the expansion areas.
+Read the Superintendents' statement on this final action.

-The proposed regulatory exceptions would enable the USCG to continue surveillance of activities in GFNMS and CBNMS, conduct monitoring and enforcement activities to uphold the National Marine Sanctuaries Act and its implementing regulations; and conduct other USCG mission activities during non-emergency situations that support sanctuary management.
-The proposed action would also support the USCG in training its personnel to be ready for emergency search and rescue and use of force activities.
-In formulating the proposed rule, NOAA considered a number of factors discussed more fully in the draft environmental assessment, and alternatives.
+These regulatory exceptions will enable the USCG to continue surveillance of activities in GFNMS and CBNMS, conduct monitoring and enforcement activities to uphold the National Marine Sanctuaries Act and its implementing regulations; and conduct other USCG mission activities during non-emergency situations that support sanctuary management.
+This action will also support the USCG in training its personnel to be ready for emergency search and rescue and use of force activities.
+In formulating the final rule, NOAA considered a number of factors discussed more fully in the final environmental assessment, and various alternatives.